asiftechie/relevance/README.md

 # Relevance

-A library for quickly ranking and sorting texts by relevance to any number of search terms using Open NLP
+A library for ranking and sorting texts by relevance to any number of search terms using Open NLP

 ## Usage